Mapping Every Power Plant in the United States

 Power Generated by Source: Coal

 Data visualized like this shows there is still a large reliance on specific energy types such as coal, hydro, and nuclear.
-For example, 28 states still rely on coal in 2015 to produce at least 25% of their electricity.
+For example, in 2017, 27 states still rely on coal to produce at least 25% of their electricity.

 Meanwhile, the following chart on solar shows how far photovoltaics still have to go to make a significant impact in the overall energy mix.